dalyw/SanOpps/data/methodology.markdown

 # Introduction

-[An understanding of the costs and benefits involved in developing and maintaining a proper sanitation system is essential for creating awareness about the economic impact of sanitation and convincing authorities to invest in universal coverage.]{.mark} Various studies were conducted to estimate the costs and benefits of improved water and sanitation facilities at the global and country levels.
+An understanding of the costs and benefits involved in developing and maintaining a proper sanitation system is essential for creating awareness about the economic impact of sanitation and convincing authorities to invest in universal coverage.
+Various studies were conducted to estimate the costs and benefits of improved water and sanitation facilities at the global and country levels.
 However, there are no city-level studies that would help the policymakers and other stakeholders understand the benefits of diverting their investment into improving and expanding sanitation facilities.

-[The SanOpps Project focuses on tackling this by developing an innovative tool that will evaluate the costs and benefits that arise out of investing in sanitation projects in various parts of the world.]{.mark} SanOpps tool will be user-friendly and hosted in the form of a website or a mobile application that makes sanitation costs and return on investments clear and makes nuanced information easy to absorb through visualizations.
+The SanOpps Project focuses on tackling this by developing an innovative tool that will evaluate the costs and benefits that arise out of investing in sanitation projects in various parts of the world.
+SanOpps tool will be user-friendly and hosted in the form of a website or a mobile application that makes sanitation costs and return on investments clear and makes nuanced information easy to absorb through visualizations.

 ## Objective

-This tool aims to [help investors at the city level understand the long-term economic and health benefits that arise from proper sanitation and]{.mark} encourage them to prioritize sanitation investments[.]{.mark}
+This tool aims to help investors at the city level understand the long-term economic and health benefits that arise from proper sanitation and encourage them to prioritize sanitation investments.

 ## Framework